Quickstart

 4. Once connected, send your tokens with the authentication payload;

-5. Optionally, filter events and rooms you want to receive events for;
+5. Optionally, filter events, rooms and inboxes you want to receive events for;

 6. Start receiving real-time events;